wdvictor/wdvictor/README.md

 💻 I'm a **Flutter** & **Python** developer
 📍 Based in Brasília - DF, Brazil

-I’m passionate about creating elegant mobile apps and building intelligent systems.
 I enjoy solving real-world problems through technology and continuously learning new tools and frameworks.
 My work spans from app development to data-driven AI projects.

 ---